Spook House / Temple Of Terror

 Part of the Spook House is visible on the left of this photo from a 1954 postcard, next to the Octopus, which was later moved when the Fun House was built.

 Each of the photos on this page show slight differences on the facade of the ride.
-The 1954 photo above shows what is probably a skull and the wall around it painted to look like a hole.
-The illusion no longer appears in the photo below.
+The 1954 photo above shows what is probably a skull and the wall around it painted to look like a hole in the wall.
+The undated photo below shows the name of the ride in large letters across the front.

-The front of the Spook House can be seen in the background of this photo from around 1965.
+The front of the Spook House can be seen in the background of this undated photo.
 Photo courtesy of Deseret News

 Spook House was known as Temple Of Terror in the 1960s.
 Photo: J. Willard Marriott Library Special Collections, University Of Utah